rthrbrs/styleguide/docs/titles.md

 Use short and abbreviated forms of titles in the lower third:

 ???+ note "Examples"
     Polish PM Donald Tusk

     U.K. PM Kier Starmer

-## Other Political Leaders and Heads of State

-* Sviatlana Tsikhanouskaya, Exiled Belarusian Opposition Leader
-* Tamim bin Hamad Al Thani, Emir of Qatar
-* King Charles III
-* King Felipe VI
-* King Rama X of Thailand
-* Pope Francis

-## Foreign Ministers and Defense Ministers

-* Polish Foreign Minister
-* Polish Foreign Minister
-* Polish Defense Minister
-* British Foreign Secretary
-* British Defense Secretary
-* U.S. Secretary of State (but _not_ U.S. ~~State Secretary~~)
-* U.S. Secretary of Defense
-* U.S. Defense Secretary
-* EU Foreign Policy Chief

-**Abbreviate titles in the news ticker:**

-* U.K. Foreign Secretary
-* Polish FM

-???+ note "Use American spelling"

-    Defense Minister, not ~~Defence~~ Minister

-**Use short and abbreviated forms in the news ticker.
-Do not abbreviate Defense Minister to DM.**

-* Polish FM
-* U.K. Defense Secretary

-## Other Ministers and Cabinet Members

-* British Finance Minister
-* Chancellor of the Exchequer
-* Interior Secretary
-* Secretary of Health and Human Services
-* U.S. Health Secretary
-* Marek Gzik, State Secretary, Ministry of Science and Higher Education

-## Diplomats and Embassies

-### Diplomats
-* U.S. Ambassador **to Poland**
-* U.S. Ambassador **in Warsaw**
-* British Ambassador to Poland
-* Former U.S. Ambassador to Ukraine
-* Former Polish Consul in Afghanistan
-* Chinese Ambassador to the U.S.
-* Czech Ambassador to the Holy See
-* Belgian Consul General
-* Second Secretary, Azerbaijani Embassy in Poland
-* Apostolic Nuncio to Poland
-* Andrzej Sadoś, Permanent Representative of Poland to the EU

-### Embassies
-* U.S. Embassy in Poland
-* Polish Embassy in the United States
-* Apostolic Nunciature to Poland

-**If the adjectival form of a country’s name is awkward or obscure, write “Embassy of [country],” followed by the host capital or country:**

-* Embassy of Burkina Faso in Washington, D.C. (_not_ ~~Burkinabé~~ Embassy)
-* Embassy of Myanmar in Germany

-**For the United Kingdom, use the adjective British, not U.K., outside the news ticker:**

-* British Ambassador to Poland
-* British Embassy in Poland
+## Monarchs

+In namestraps, list the monarch's title and country.
+The latter may be omitted for brevity or if the individual is widely known.

+???+ note "Examples"
+    Pope Francis

+    King Charles III

+    Tamim bin Hamad Al Thani
+    Emir of Qatar

+    King Felipe VI of Spain

+    King Rama X of Thailand

+## Government Ministers and Cabinet Members

+In namestraps, provide the person's country and position.
+Foreign Minister may be abbreviated to FM in the lower third.
+Remember that _defense_ is spelled with an _s_ in American English.
+Use this spelling unless referring to officials from the U.K. or Australia, where the official title is spelled with a _c_.

+???+ note "Examples"
+    Radosław Sikorski
+    Polish Foreign Minister

+    Antony Blinken
+    U.S. Secretary of State

+    John Healey
+    British Defence Secretary

+???+ note "Ticker Examples"
+    U.K. Foreign Secretary David Lammy

+    Ukrainian FM Andrii Sybiha

+## Diplomats

+When identifying ambassadors, consuls, and other diplomats, mention their home country and host country or city.
+Keep in mind that ambassadors are appointed _to_ countries, and the preposition is used in their titles, as well:

+???+ note "Examples"
+    Mark Brzezinski
+    U.S. Ambassador to Poland

+    Piotr Serafin
+    Permanent Representative of Poland to the EU

+    Bartosz Cichocki
+    Former Polish Ambassador to Ukraine

+    Anna Clunes
+    British Ambassador to Poland

 !!! success "Correct"